Deepak-png981/Renamer-vscode/testData/test.md

-hello my name is deepak joshi and i am a developer.
+hello my name is deepak joshi and I am a software engineer